kata-containers/kata-containers/README.md

 ## Building

 The top-level `Makefile` contains an example of how to use the available components.
+Set `DEBUG=true` to execute build scripts in debug mode.

 Two build methods are available, `distro` and `dracut`.
 By default, the `distro` build method is used, and this creates a rootfs using